nogi2k2/Expense-Tracker/Readme.md

-# Distributed Auth & User Service

-A distributed authentication and user management system built with Spring Boot, Kafka, and MySQL, emphasizing stateless security, event-driven architecture, and modular service separation.
-This project demonstrates how secure authentication and scalable user operations can be orchestrated across services in a microservice ecosystem.
+# Expense Tracker App

+A distributed, microservices-based **Expense Tracker** built using **Spring Boot**, **Kafka**, **MySQL**, and **Docker**, designed to scale securely and operate efficiently.
+The system is modular, featuring stateless authentication, event-driven communication, and a containerized deployment workflow — enabling users to track expenses and manage profiles in a decoupled yet cohesive setup.

-> ⚙️ **Note:** While this service functions independently, it has been designed to integrate seamlessly into a larger modular system — such as an expense tracker.
+> ⚙️ **Note:** While these services function independently, they have been designed to integrate seamlessly into a larger modular system — an Expense Tracker.

 ---

 ## 📋 Features

-- 🔐 **Stateless Authentication:** A secure authentication system utilizing JWT tokens with Spring Security for stateless user sessions.
+- 🔐 **Stateless Authentication:** A secure authentication system utilizing JWT tokens with Spring Security for stateless user sessions, also includes refresh token support.
 - 📈 **Scalable Event-Driven Design:** Kafka is used to decouple the authentication and user management services, enabling efficient communication via events.
-- 🧩 **Microservices Architecture:** The system is built to be scalable, where different services (Auth and User) run independently and communicate asynchronously.
+- 🧩 **Microservices Architecture:** The system is built to be scalable, where different services (Auth, User, Expense and Data Science) run independently and communicate asynchronously.
+Each service manages its own schema, ensuring seperation of concerns.
-- 📊 **User Data Persistence:** Uses MySQL as the database for storing user credentials, and other user-related information.
+- 📊 **User Data Persistence:** Uses MySQL to persist user credentials and profile information, and other user-related information.
+- 💸 **Expense Management:** A dedicated Ledger Service that allows users to Add, Update, Delete, View and Categorize Expenses.
 - 🧑‍💻 **Dockerized Environment:** The application is containerized using Docker, ensuring smooth deployment and portability across environments.

 ---